-We had to run from the Sequoia Lodge to get there on time, but we made it with seconds to spare.
+We had to run from the Sequoia Lodge (Read my review of the hotel here.) to get there on time, but we made it with seconds to spare.
 I’m told that we missed a fun singalong with Goofy out in the lobby area, which would’ve been fun, but I was just relieved to get to see the main show.
-We were given straw hats representing our team color – getting to cheer “Go Blue!” warmed this Michigan girl’s heart – and took our seats just as the lights were dimming for the intro.
+On the way in, we were given straw hats representing our team color – getting to cheer “Go Blue!” warmed this Michigan girl’s heart – and took our seats just as the lights were dimming for the intro.

 I was pleasantly surprised by the food.
-I’d read in a bunch of places that the overall food quality at DLP is a bit lacking, so I went in with kind of a skeptical mind.
-We started off with a bowl of chili, which is a dish that I’m fairly picky about due to my dad’s most excellent family recipe, and I thought it was fairly good.
+I’d read in a bunch of places that the overall food quality at DLP is a bit lacking, so I went in with somewhat low expectations.
+We started off with a bowl of chili, which is a dish that I’m fairly picky about due to my dad’s most excellent family recipe, and I thought it was pretty good.
 It was served with a side of tortilla chips, which was a little odd, but it was tasty and hot and I loved that it was served out of a big metal bucket.

 The main course was delicious as well.
 I got a large piece of bone-in chicken, a couple of ribs, an unidentified sausage, and a pile of really good potatoes.
 We also got some sort of tropical juice and a choice of soft drink or beer.
 I wasn’t a huge fan of the sausage, but everything else was delicious.
 Dessert consisted of some of the best apple cobbler that I’ve ever had anywhere.
 It was served piping hot and I definitely burned a lot of my mouth eating it because I just couldn’t wait for it to cool down.
 I keep thinking that eventually I’ll learn to let my food cool before eating it, but it hasn’t happened yet.
 Maybe my thirties will bring me more wisdom.